 - Speech “e.g. payload XYZ is descending”

 There are several options for LoRa reception.
-First, it can use an OTG USB connection (if supported by your device) to a simple receiver comprising a LoRa module plus microprocessor with USB port; this will be available soon in the Uputronics store, or to build one see this article.
+First, it can use an OTG USB connection (if supported by your device) to a simple receiver comprising a LoRa module plus microprocessor with USB port; this is now available in the Uputronics store, or to build one see this article.
 Or it can use a Bluetooth connection to similar hardware, using a Bluetooth adapter (e.g. HC-06) connected to the Arduino.
 Or, if you have your own LoRa receiver that can feed data via Bluetooth or USB, then it is simple to add the required protocol.
 Finally, it can use one or two LoRa gateways on the same network.
 In all of these cases, the LoRa parameters (frequency etc.) can be controlled from the app.

 Install and start the program.
 When it starts it will ask for permission to use the device’s location; since this is needed for almost all program functions then it’s best that you agree!